-Nursing services may be provided by a nurse practitioner, a RN or LPN employed by a home health agency.
+Nursing services may be provided by a nurse practitioner, an RN or LPN employed by a home health agency.

-Nursing providers shall not bill for this service until after the recipient has been approved for the Community Choices Waiver.
+Nursing providers shall not bill for this service until after the recipient has been approved for the CCW.

 Nursing services shall not be provided when the recipient is an inpatient at a hospital.